fivebillionmph/m223a-class-project/README.md

 ### Prerequisites

 - BrainSuite 18a
-    - Download the most recent version of BrainSuite from their websit: http://forums.brainsuite.org/download/
+    - Download the most recent version of BrainSuite from their website: http://forums.brainsuite.org/download/
     - Login required for downloading
 - Python 2.7 or above
     - Download Python from their website: https://www.python.org/downloads/